colouring-cities/colouring-cities.github.io/index.markdown

 Colouring Cities platforms are designed to:
-* effect a step change in the range, scale, quality and accessibility of spatial building attribute data, at building level, for use in socio-economic and environmental research, and in sustainable building practice;
+* effect a step change in the range, scale, quality and accessibility of spatial building attribute data, at building level, for use in socio-economic and environmental research, urban management and sustainable building practice;
 * increase access to data necessary to improve stock quality, sustainability, efficiency and resilience in line with the [United Nations' [Sustainable Development Goals](https://sdgs.un.org/goals) and [New Urban Agenda](https://habitat3.org/the-new-urban-agenda/);
-* increase access to data at global scale to exploit the potential of AI to gain rapid insights into the stock as a complex dynamic system;
+* facilitate the production of large-scale high quality datasets required to support interdisplinary collaboration and accelerate urban sustainability problem solving;
-* test an academic governance model for a network of low-cost, interoperable, but independently managed open data platforms whose standardised, building level datasets allow for comparative analysis of stocks across countries;
+* test an academic governance model for a network of low-cost, interoperable, but independently managed open data platforms where standardised, building level datasets allow for comparative analysis of stocks across countries;
-* test and integrate a range of data capture methods, and feedback loops between these, to support engagement of as many stakeholders as possible and in doing so to maximise data richness, accuracy, granularity, range and geographic cover;
+* test and integrate a range of data capture methods, and feedback loops, to support engagement of diverse stakeholders and in doing so maximise data richness, accuracy, granularity, range and geographic cover;
-* advance ethical, reproducible, and collaborative data science, as set out in [The Turing Way](https://the-turing-way.netlify.app/index.html).
+* advance discussion on ethical issues relating to the capture and release of building attribute data, and promote ethical, reproducible, and collaborative data science, as laid out within [The Turing Way](https://the-turing-way.netlify.app/index.html).

 The CCRP is a branded research programme that enables international academic institutions involved in building stock research, and research software engineering, to pool knowledge, and co-develop and test open-source code for Colouring Cities platforms.
-Over 45 academics currently collaborate on the project across nine countries.
+Over 45 academics currently collaborate on the project across eleven countries.
 Each CCRP platform is managed by academic partners at country level, and each follows an agreed set of [protocols](https://github.com/colouring-cities/manual/wiki/B1.-CCRP-Protocols) drafted by the Alan Turing Institute.
 Academic partners coordinate research funding at national level and oversee collaborative maintenance frameworks- as pioneered by the open data movement-to facilitate stakeholder engagement in adding, updating and verifying data.
 CCRP core code, and additional country specific code, are released under a GNU General Public License via GitHub.
 CCRP building attribute datasets are released via individual international platforms under an Open Data Commons Open Database License.
 The CCRP Open Manual is being developed under an MIT License.

 <img width="1095" alt="Screenshot 2023-03-18 at 07 45 29" src="https://user-images.githubusercontent.com/42236514/226092687-96a527ac-807a-4e43-85f2-0fa1f9889e2f.png">